2Abendsegler/GClh/docu/faq.md

 		Close tabs in browser, close browser, start browser, re-select tabs.<br>
 	</li>
 	<li>
-		Deactivate the script manager Tampermonkey and reactivate it after a few seconds (unless you have deactivated "Automatic page reload" in Tampermonkey).<br>
+		Deactivate the script manager and reactivate it after a few seconds (unless you have deactivated "Automatic page reload").<br>
 	</li>
 </ul>